adidas/api-guidelines/asynchronous-api-guidelines/02_asynchronous_api_guidelines/main.md

 |FULL_TRANSITIVE|both backward and forward compatibility with all schema versions|
 |NONE|schema compatibility checks are disabled|

-(info) To help visualizing these concepts, consider the flow of compatibility from the perspective of the consumer

 #### Backward compatibility

 There are two variants here: